intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/Blink/README.md

 * Make sure the board you have selected is the one that says "via Cloud"
 * Your board is still connected.
 You can see this in the My Devices page [https://create-intel.arduino.cc/devices](https://create-intel.arduino.cc/devices).
 It should say ONLINE.
 If it isn’t, check the network connections.
 If all else fails and your board continues OFFLINE, go through the setup process again, starting at [Create an account and install the Arduino plugin](https://software.intel.com/node/8c6e7d82-619d-4e04-b4d7-0ea54b10e46f).
 * Make sure the LED is plugged in the right way (the longer wire should be connected to the positive terminal).
 Try another LED if you have one.

-## Get the Code
-To open the example in the Arduino Create IDE, navigate to `Examples > FROM LIBRARIES > UP SQUARED GROVE IOT DEV KIT > Blink`.

 **Note**: Since the Grove Pi+ board is a sub-platform of the UP² board, we need to offset the pin numbers by 512.
 Since the LED is connected to D4, the pin number we need to use is 4 plus the offset of 512, which is 516.